dkperf/SEDRI/README.md

 ## Usage

-Once your .py files are updated with correct SolarEdge user information you can run each .py file by itself to see if login/API data is working correctly.
+Once your .py files are updated with correct SolarEdge user login information you can run each .py file by itself to see if login/API data is working correctly.

 The pData.py (panel Data) script has an extra step which involves determining